 If you enjoy corned beef and cabbage as much as I do, consider writing a 5 star review and be sure to share on Facebook and Pinterest!
-If you want to stay updated on new recipes sign up for my monthly newsletter and join my Facebook Group!
+If you want to stay updated on new recipes sign up for my newsletter and join my Facebook Group!

 To make this pressure cooker corned beef and cabbage recipe you’ll need:

 - pressure cooker– I have the instant pot 8 quart duo plus 9 in 1

 - mustard seeds (if using ground double amt)

 - peppercorns (if using ground double amt)

 - fennel seeds (if using ground double amt)